cglukas/NukeTesting/README.md

 If possible try to document your classes and function on how to use them.
 Only use inline comments for very obscure and difficult to understand concepts.

+### Contribute quickstart
+It is easiest to use rye to setup this project.
+However it is not required.

+Once you've installed rye, sync the dependancies:
+`rye sync`

+From now on, you can test the nuke-testrunner in the terminal with:
+`nuke-testrunner --help`
+Or
+`rye run nuketestrunner --help`

 Disclaimer:
 This package is developed in the spare time, so replies might not come as quickly as you might wish.